 Basically, there's just too much going on during the summer to pay close attention to selling a home.
 Most sellers would rather wait until everything calms down in the fall.
-Further, most buyers are looking the spring or fall, so there are fewer buyers to compete for your home in the summer.
+Further, most buyers are looking in the spring or fall, so there are fewer buyers to compete for your home in the summer.

 Not everybody can wait until fall to sell and relocate.
-Some people might be transferred to a new job in another state or be experiencing other pressing "life" issues that could necessitate an immediate sale.
+Some people might be transferred to a new job in another state or be experiencing a pressing "life" issues that could necessitate an immediate sale.
 Here are a few things you can do to attract a summertime buyer.